kuruvasatya/Spring-JPA-ORM/README.md

 3. Id
 4. Column(name="", length="", nullable=true/false, umique=true/fasle)
 5. Transient => attribute is not added to the table
+6. Embeddable => tells the table to include this columns in the depended table

 ## Configuring the class with table
 ```java